microsoft/mu_basecore/Readme.md

 ## About

 This repo contains the most fundemental pieces of the Project Mu source.
-For full documentation, please see the Project Mu [parent repo](https://github.com/Microsoft/mu) and the [wiki](https://github.com/Microsoft/mu/wiki).
+For full documentation, please see the Project Mu [parent repo](https://github.com/Microsoft/mu).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).